Islamic Studies, Arabic, and Quran

-Ustatha Jamila Naji, has been working as a teacher for about 28 years.
-She earned her teaching degree in Libya, where she taught middle school English as a second language, and Geography.
-Ustatha Jamila has also worked with Fayette County as a preschool teacher with the Head-Start Program.
-During that time, she worked on getting her degree in Early Childhood Education.
-She also worked as an Arabic teacher in Saudi schools in Portland, OR for three years and in Richmond, KY for 2 years.
-For 19 years, Ustatha Jamila volunteered as an Arabic at Masjid Bilal’s Sunday School.
-She was also one of the very first teachers working with Lexington Universal Academy since it opened.
-Ustatha Jamila started out as a Kindergarten teacher for the first six years, then taught Arabic, Quran, and Islamic studies for the past six years.
+Ustatha Jamila Naji, has been working as a teacher for about 30 years.
+She earned her teaching degree in Libya 1981, where she taught Geography and middle school English as a second language.
+She started her career in America as an Arabic teacher in a Saudi school in Portland, OR for three years.
+After settling in Kentucky, Ustatha Jamila worked with Fayette County as a preschool teacher in the Head-Start Program.
+During that time, she worked on getting her Associate degree in Early Childhood Education, then a Bachelor in Psychology.
+For 25 years, Ustatha Jamila volunteered as a teacher at Masjid Bilal’s Sunday School.
+She was also one of the very first teachers who started working in LUA when it first opened.
+Ustatha Jamila is a mother of 6, two of whom graduated from LUA.
+During the start of LUA, Ustatha Jamila taught Kindergarten for the first seven years, then moved to Arabic, Quran, and Islamic studies for six years.
+She has been teaching Arabic only for about 8 years.
 "I feel LUA is my second home and the students are part of my family.
-My two youngest children attended LUA since the school opened in 2003.
+Their success is my success.
 I am really looking forward to teaching the kids and beginning a new school year at LUA!”

 Ustatha Omaima Alamawi, has been the middle and elementary school Quran, Arabic and Islamic Studies teacher at the Lexington Universal Academy since 2008.
 In 2002, she received the Tajweed Licience certification from the Muslim World League Association in Riwaya of Hafs an Asem an Al-Shatibiya.
 In 2007, Ustatha Omaima successfully completed Al-Qaidah An-Nooraneyah Program.
 And in 2013, she became a certified teacher of Al-Qaida An-Nooranyyah.
 "I'm honored to be given the opportunity to teach our children at LUA to perfect the recitations of Allah's Holy book, AL-Quran AL Kareem, so they can be of the Quran carriers In sha' Allah.
 With Allah's support I have been able to encourage my students to memorize several Ajza' of the Quran."